We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Electric Infrared Heaters

-Electric infrared heaters also are known as radiant or quartz heaters.
-They generate radiant infrared heat and can be used for large rooms as well as small spaces.
+Electric infrared heaters are also known as radiant or quartz heaters.
+They generate radiant infrared heat and can be used for large rooms as well as small spaces, and come in several different styles, including oil-filled and electric radiators.
 These heaters provide a higher heat intensity when compared to fan-forced electric heaters.

 However, the heat generated by infrared heaters does not warm the air within the space.
 Rather, infrared heaters use infrared waves to warm physical objects, like a person or vehicle.
 This means that while users will feel warm with the heater on, the ambient air will not change temperature.
 When the heater is switched off, the temperature of the objects and people in the room may drop depending on the temperature in the home.
 This feature makes electric infrared heaters great garage heaters or enclosed patio heaters, where trying to heat the cold air would be a waste of energy.